- 1 Black Box Test

 See "Bridged Python Elementary Blocks" in the Expecco API document.

 Script actions are actions written in one of the supported scripting languages, including Shell, Batch, Powershell, Node.js, Python, Ruby, GnuPlot, R, TCL, Go and others.
 In contrast to "bridged actions", these are called as host-commands, where a new interpreter is started for every action invokation.
-This has the advantage, that any existing script can be easily used/embedded into a testsuite, but the disadvantage that the action's execution is somewhat slowed down due to the startup/shutdown times of the external interpreter.
+This has the advantage, that any existing script can be easily used/embedded into a testsuite, but the disadvantage that the action's execution is somewhat slowed down due to the startup/shutdown times of the external interpreter, and that no state (open files, connections, objects etc.) can be passed from one action to another.

 Shell/Batch Script Elementary Block